AR123456/Loan-Calculator/README.md

-# ToDo List - Tenplating with EJS
+# Just another to do list, this time with Vanilla Javascript